Meet Our Staff

 Dr. Frye graduated from the University of Colorado Medical School.
 He also holds a Masters degree in Public Health from the Medical College of Wisconsin.
 Dr. Frye is Board Certified in Occupational Medicine and has over 30 years of experience in the non-surgical treatment of musculoskeletal problems.
 He has practiced in the Topeka area for over 27 years, and is a member of the American Association of Orthopedic Medicine and has extensive training in Regenerative Medicine, such as Prolotherapy and Platelet Rich Plasma or PRP injections to treat chronic musculoskeletal pain.
 In 2007 Dr. Frye took his first course in musculoskeletal diagnostic and interventional Ultrasound.
 In December 2011 Dr. Frye and The Center for Manual Medicine became the first practice in Kansas certified for musculoskeletal ultrasound.
 Dr. Frye is also one of the first Certified Musculo-Skeletal Sonographers in the United States.
 Currently his primary interest is using sonography to diagnose and treat with guided injection therapy.
-He is also a consultant for Kansas State University’s department of molecular and cellular biology regarding the development of autologous stem cells.
+He is also a consultant for Kansas State University’s department of molecular and cellular biology regarding the development of Adipose Derived Regenerative Cells.
 In his free time Dr. Frye enjoys painting and many of his works are displayed throughout the office.

-Mark Penn, DC
+Doctor Emeritus: Mark Penn, DC

 Dr. Penn began his health care career in 1976 as an orderly in Physical Therapy at St. Francis.
 He went on to earn his Emergency Medical Technician (EMT) and worked five years as a dialysis technician helping to care for patients with kidney failure.
 During those years Dr. Penn also enjoyed spending his time as a Karate instructor and competing in triathlons.